 While metrics show how an intranet is being used, KPIs (Key Performance Indicators) connect that activity to business outcomes.
 They help organizations move beyond raw data to evaluate whether the intranet is supporting strategic goals, such as improving communication, reducing time spent on administrative tasks, or boosting employee engagement.

 Intranet KPIs provide clear, measurable targets that guide decision-making and prioritize improvements.
-For example, aiming for 80% weekly active users or a 20% reduction in onboarding time sets a benchmark that can be tracked and acted on.
+For example, aiming for 80% weekly active users or a 20% reduction in onboarding time sets an intranet benchmark that can be tracked and acted on.
 Without KPIs, it’s difficult to define success or demonstrate progress to stakeholders.

 By tying intranet performance to meaningful outcomes, KPIs ensure the platform is not just active but impactful.
 They help teams stay focused on delivering value, justify investments, and continuously improve the employee experience.